syncfusion-content/wpf-docs/wpf/TreeMap/Accessibility.md

 documentation: ug
 ---

-#  Accessibility Support in WPF TreeMap (SfTreeMap)
+#  Accessibility support in WPF TreeMap (SfTreeMap)

-The TreeMap is designed to efficiently interact with its elements and provides voice descriptions for its items.
+The TreeMap is designed to efficiently interact with its elements, offering voice descriptions for each item in the treemap.

 ## Keyboard shortcuts in WPF TreeMap (SfTreeMap)